 The competition in the PC software industry is intense and may have multiple effects.
 For example, competing companies and systems may gain market share, which could have the effect of directly or indirectly reducing our existing market share.
 In addition, competitors, working with new technology, may arrive at a technology that creates a new market altogether and renders our product offerings obsolete.
 We expect that the overall number of competitors providing niche products that compete with ours will increase due to the market's attractive growth.
 While we work closely with computer manufacturers and developers, other companies promote their platforms and technologies against our products and existing industry standards.
 These operating systems, platforms, and products may gain popularity with customers, computer manufacturers, and developers, reducing our future revenues.
-For example, we are engaged in intense competition with companies that develop and support operating systems such as the open source Linux operating system and Unix operating systems for many business installations.
-These competitors include Caldera Systems, Inc., Red Hat, Inc., IBM and Sun Microsystems, Inc. This increased level of competition may result in price reductions, lower-than-expected gross margins or our inability to maintain our market share, any of which may result in a loss of revenue and cause our business to suffer.
+For example, we are engaged in intense competition with Linus and Unix operating systems companies for many business installations.
+This increased level of competition may result in price reductions, lower-than-expected gross margins or our inability to maintain our market share, any of which may result in a loss of revenues and cause our business to suffer.

-Because of increasing competition in the PC industry, we may experience reduced product sales and lower revenue growth.
+If the use of PCs for personal and business use does not continue to grow, we will experience reduced product sales and lower revenue growth.